 The Sewer Department and the Water Department of the City of Rogers, Arkansas constitute the Utilities.
-The Utilities sends a monthly billing statement containing both water and sewer fees to each customer.
+The Utilities send a monthly billing statement containing both water and sewer fees to each customer.
 All monies are received by the Water Department, which then transfers sewer collections to the Sewer Department.
 Additionally, all operating expenses are paid from one bank account and allocated to the appropriate department.
 These transactions give rise to receivables and payables between the departments.
-In addition, see Note 13 for details regarding the impact of voucher redemptions on the due to/due from Water Department balance.
-The balances as of June 30, 2015 and 2014 are shown in the Statements of Net Position under the caption "Due to or from water department."
+In prior years, voucher redemptions were netted against these balances, however, these vouchers expired in October of 2015.
+See Note 13 for further details.
+The balances as of June 30, 2016 and 2015 are shown in the Statements of Net Position under the caption "Due to or from water department."